mvuijlst/squish/README.md

 # Squish

 A game inspired by **Beast**, which was included in a version of WordPerfect Office or WordPerfect Works _ages_ ago.
 I played it to death on my old Tandy 1000 EX.
+I made this with some heavy lifting done by ChatGPT (o3 and o1).

 ## About the Game